Gas Leaf Blower Ban in US States and Cities

 • Norwalk: Ban on gas blowers with specific restrictions for landscapers.

-• Stamford: Code of Ordinances limits gas blower use during certain periods to reduce noise.
+• Stamford: Code of Ordinances limits gas blower use during specific periods to reduce noise.

 • Westport: Leaf blower ordinance regulates gas-powered blower usage, promoting quieter alternatives.